yi-rise8/va-challenge-template/.github/ui-issue.md

 _Insert issue details here_

 ## Front end tasks
-- Ensure the page is styled according to design spec.
+- Ensure the page is styled according to design spec
 - Ensure the back end data from API is displayed in local and review instance
-- Ensure unit tests are available.
+- Ensure unit tests are available
 - Ensure your code changes are covered by E2E tests
 - Run axe checks using the Chrome or Firefox browser plugin
 - Test for color contrast and color blindness issues